SEKOIA-IO/documentation/docs/playbooks/library/public-suffix.md

-# public_suffix
+# Public Suffix

-Public Suffix module
+The [Public Suffix List](https://publicsuffix.org/) is an initiative of [Mozilla](https://www.mozilla.org/) to list of all known public suffixes

 ## Configuration